zsxwing/Form-Editor/README.md

-Form Editor
+# Form Editor

-Introduction
+## Introduction

 An extension for editing custom request(GET or POST) to web server.
-1. Auto extract forms from the web page.
+* Auto extract forms from the web page.
-2. You can modify the form method, action and accept-charset.
+* You can modify the form method, action and accept-charset.
-3. You can add or remove the <name, value> pair.
+* You can add or remove the <name, value> pair.
-4. You can edit the <name, value> pair.
+* You can edit the <name, value> pair.

+# Changes

 Version 1.1
-1. Support to extract forms from iframes.
+* Support to extract forms from iframes.

 Version 1.2
-1. Support to edit the form accept-charset.
+* Support to edit the form accept-charset.

 Version 1.3
-1. Support to save the submit history.
+* Support to save the submit history.

-How to install
+## How to install

-Assess the url https://chrome.google.com/webstore/detail/klaecimjlbpfompicealiiifcdjnkbpn in your chrome.
+Click [here][Form Editor on Chrome Web Store] to install in your chrome.

+[Form Editor on Chrome Web Store]: https://chrome.google.com/webstore/detail/form-editor/klaecimjlbpfompicealiiifcdjnkbpn

-How to test in your chrome
+## How to test in your chrome

 http://code.google.com/chrome/extensions/getstarted.html

-How to build
+## How to build

 Run the command "tools/dist.sh" and you will find FormEditor.zip in dist folder.